spycle/microbot_push/README.md

 The token is stored in path-to-config-directory/microbot.conf.

 ## WIP
 The integration will try to connect each time before attempting to push.
-The result is a delay of up to 30 seconds before responding....and often timesout and completely fails.
+The result can be a delay of up to 30 seconds before responding....and will sometimes timeout completely.

-There is a server mode available which maintains the connection, but the push often fails in my testing.
+There is a server mode available which maintains the connection, but for the moment the push command often errors with an exception.
 Turn on by using the start_server service in Developer Tools.
 The socket file will be stored in path-to-config-directory/microbot-xxxxxxxxxxxx